suit-wg/architecture/draft-ietf-suit-architecture.md

 Automatic updates that do not require human intervention are key to a scalable solution for fixing software vulnerabilities.

-Firmware updates are not only done to fix bugs, but they can also add new functionality, and re-configure the device to work in new environments or to behave differently in an already deployed context.
+Firmware updates are done not only to fix bugs, but also to add new functionality and to reconfigure the device to work in new environments or to behave differently in an already deployed context.